chase-moskal/metalshop/README.md

 hi, i'm chase! metalshop is my project to build high-end modern cross-domain typescript-oriented web applications and all of the associated infrastructure. from frontend to backend, deployment and all. aiming at idyllic developer-experience, leveraging latest technologies, exploring best practices, and entirely open source. the goal is a plug-and-play extensible web-app starter kit which enables web devs, from junior to expert, to plunk down some really cool web components on any web page to get started quickly building their own ripped and sweet web apps

-i'm building my own apps with metalshop, but i invite you to build your own web app, so that we can collaborate together on new features so everybody can benefit. what features would you be interested in for your app ideas? join my [discord](https://discord.gg/YfmhMZU) and give me a shoutout
+i'm building my own apps with metalshop, but i invite you join me and build your own web app, so that we can collaborate together on new features so everybody can benefit. what features would you be interested in for your own app ideas? join my [discord](https://discord.gg/YfmhMZU) and give me a shoutout

+my focus is launching my own apps and working on metalshop's fundamentals, so documentation and tutorials will be coming later

 **🤖 let's build next-gen web apps together with es-modules!**
 &nbsp; &nbsp; ⛲ features as web components: drop-in ready-made ui